mpbron/instancelib/docs/source/intro/usage.rst

 Now every instance in the ``text_env`` has a vector.
 Next, we can define a new model that can be used to classify the documents.

-Similar as in the end-to-end example, we can construct a new model by using the ``build`` method.
+Similar as in the end-to-end example, we can construct a new model by using the :func:`~instancelib.machinelearning.sklearn.SkLearnClassifier.build` method.

 .. code:: python